garyhlai/cortex-wiki/home.md

 # Mining

 ## What opeartion systems are supported?
 Right now the official miner implementation only support Linux.
-However, developers can look into the source code and port it to their own operating systems.
+However, developers can look into the <a href="https://github.com/CortexFoundation/PoolMiner">source code</a> and port it to their own operating systems.

 ## No support for AMD, only for NVDIA?